 Deposition of a brown layer on iron is called rusting.
 In rusting, a new substance is formed.
 The chemical structures of iron and rust are completely different.
 Rust is iron oxide.
 Iron is a grey-black material while rust is reddish brown.
 Thus, this is a chemical and irreversible change.
 Reaction in rusting can be written as follows:

 When articles made of iron come in contact with moisture present in air, they get rusted.
 Iron is converted into iron oxide, i.e. rust.
 The iron article becomes weak in due course as all the iron slowly turns into rust.
 This is called corrosion of iron.
 Rusting gives a huge monetary loss to the people and nation.

-Painting: articles such as; iron gates, grills, etc. are painted at regular intervals of time.
+Painting: Articles such as iron gates, grills, etc. are painted at regular intervals of time.
 The layer of paint prevents reaction between iron and atmospheric moisture.
 Thus, painting helps in preventing rusting of iron.